🫢🤫🤭

 ★★★★★

-“The story has a quick pace, the characters are well developed.
+"The story has a quick pace, the characters are well developed.
 I found the crew at the café to be quirky and would love to sit in on a staff meeting.
-If you enjoy cozy mysteries, I believe you would like this book.
-I look forward to reading more from this author.”
+If you enjoy cozy mysteries, you would like this book."

 — Dawn Thomas, blogger, book reviewer, former magazine editor, certified soapmaker, volunteer, lover of the outdoors, Floridian.